 Scar in the sky.

-When vowels sound similar and are close together, in stressed syllables, as with:
+When vowels sound similar and are close together, in stressed syllables, it is called assonance.
+For example:

 cheesecloth gauntlets neat and sweet

 100 Essential Modern Poems, Ivan Dee, Joseph Parisi, 2005